memgraph/mage/README.md

 If you want to find out more about loading query modules, visit [this guide](https://memgraph.com/docs/memgraph/reference-guide/query-modules/load-call-query-modules).

-## Loading your query modules inside Memgraph with Docker
+## Building and loading modules inside Memgraph with Docker

 When you developed your own query module, you need to load it inside Memgraph running inside Docker container.